crazy-max/docker-nextcloud/README.md

 * `DB_USER`: Username for database (default `nextcloud`)
 * `DB_PASSWORD`: Password for database user
 * `DB_HOST`: Database host (default `db`)

+> 💡 `DB_PASSWORD_FILE` can be used to fill in the value from a file, especially for Docker's secrets feature.

 ### Cron